Crews prepare for controlled demolition as cleanup continues at bridge collapse site

-The steel span landed on the ship's bow after the Dali lost power and crashed into one of the bridge's support columns shortly after leaving Baltimore.
-Since then, the ship has been stuck among the wreckage and Baltimore's busy port has been closed to most maritime traffic.
+The steel span — which is an estimated 500 feet (152 meters) long and weighs up to 600 tons (544 metric tons) — landed on the ship’s bow after the Dali lost power and crashed into one of the bridge’s support columns shortly after leaving Baltimore.
+Since then, the ship has been stuck among the wreckage and Baltimore’s busy port has been closed to most maritime traffic.

 Six members of a roadwork crew plunged to their deaths in the collapse.
 The last of their bodies was recovered from the underwater wreckage earlier this week.
 All the victims were Latino immigrants who came to the U.S. for job opportunities.
 They were filling potholes on an overnight shift when the bridge was destroyed.